takelley1/linux-notes/find.md

   - `-name`   = Search based on file name.
   - `"*.jpg"` = Use wildcard to search for all files with .jpg extension.
 <br><br>
-- `find ~ -user alice -mtime 7 -iname “.log” -delete` = Delete log files owned by alice within a certain date range.
+- `find ~ -user alice -mtime 7 -iname ".log" -delete` = Delete log files owned by alice within a certain date range.
   - `-user alice` = Files owned by user alice.
   - `~`           = Search in or beneath the current user's home directory.
   - `-mtime 7`    = Look for files modified 7 days ago.